fenggangwu/cannibal/README.md

 Cannibal
 ================
-Solving Missionary and Cannibals in Lisp
+Solving the problem of Missionary and Cannibals in Lisp